Intellectual Property Rights Policy

 - all stakeholders are kept fully informed of process and progress.

-- The brief of the Intellectual Property and Investment Advisory Committee is to maximise the benefits to all stakeholders, including the University, the creator(s), the creator(s) faculties/divisions, and external funders and other stakeholders, in a reasonable timeframe.
+- The brief of the Intellectual Property and Investment Advisory Committee is to maximise the benefits to all stakeholders, including the University, the creator(s), the creator(s) School/Division or equivalent, and external funders and other stakeholders, in a reasonable timeframe.
 The ability to seed further research from a successful outcome must be given full consideration.
 Any specific obligations associated with external funders must be given full consideration by the Committee.

 - If the University decides not to commercialise intellectual property, or fails to make progress with commercialisation within a time period determined by the Intellectual Property and Investment Advisory Committee, the intellectual property must be released back to the creator(s).